AI-READI/high-level-dataset-structure/README.md

 Contributions are always welcome!

 Use the [GitHub issues](https://github.com/AI-READI/high-level-dataset-structure/issues) for submitting feedback or making suggestions.
 You can also fork the repository and submit a pull request with suggestions.
-Make your suggestions on the `main` folder of the main branch if making suggestions on the last released version of the BCDS or on the `main` folder of the staging branch if making suggestions on the lastest draft version (suggested).
+Make your suggestions on the `main` folder of the main branch if making suggestions on the last released version of the CDS or on the `main` folder of the staging branch if making suggestions on the lastest draft version (suggested).
 Make sure to read our [Contributing guidelines](CONTRIBUTING.md).

 ## License